corintxt/corinfaife-co/pages/posts/learning-github-actions.md

 I'd missed another important step: to modify the contents of the repo, the workflow needs to be instructed to make another commit.
 This seems obvious in retrospect, but I had been imagining that the relationship between GitHub workflow and GitHub repo was something like the working directory on my local machine (not so).

+### Learning 3: Specify git config

 So, commit the changes.
 The first commit I tried failed because I didn't specify the git username and email to associate with the commit – again, necessary because everything is being set up from scratch each time.

 ![Commit fail](/images/2024/commit-fail1.png)

+### Learning 4: Set permissions

 I added a username and email to the config and tried again.
 Then, the commit failed because of insufficient access permissions:

 ![Commit fail 2](/images/2024/commit-fail2.png)

-I fixed that with a new line in the YAML granting the workflow permission to write to the contents of the repo.
+After consulting GitHub's documentation for [assigning permissions to jobs](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs), I added a new line in the YAML granting the fetch-save pipeline permission to write to the contents of the repo:

 ```yaml
 on: [push]